Round Table Discussion: "Should GAFAM be regulated, and if so, how?"

 - Joëlle Toledano, Professor of Economics at Paris-Dauphine University.

-Over the past 20 years, the development of the Internet has been accompanied by the assertion of the dominant role of a small number of players who appear to control, if not hinder, the continuous process of innovation that accompanies the digital transformation of our economies and societies.
-While these platforms have a strong case to make for their success with the public and their usefulness in facilitating market access for many companies, their accelerated development raises a number of questions:
+Over the past 20 years, the development of the Internet has been accompanied by the assertion of the dominant role of a small number of players who appear to control, or even slow down, the continuous process of innovation that accompanies the digital transformation of our economies and societies.
+Although these platforms have strong arguments to promote their success to the public and their usefulness in facilitating access to markets for many companies, their rapid development raises many questions:

-What's new in the dominant positions of the major platforms?
-Why is regulation necessary?
-What are the regulator's options (ex ante/ex post intervention, acquisition control, dismantling, interoperability obligations, algorithm transparency, etc.)?
-What are the links between capturing and exploiting data, abuse of a dominant position, respect for privacy, the fight against fake news, etc.?
-How are these issues debated on both sides of the Atlantic, and do they resonate in China?
+What is new about the dominant positions of large platforms?
+Why does regulation seem necessary?
+What options are available to regulators (ex ante/ex post interventions, acquisition control, dismantling, interoperability obligations, algorithm transparency, etc.)?
+What are the links between data capture and monetization, abuse of dominant position, respect for privacy, the fight against fake news, etc.?
+How are these issues being debated on both sides of the Atlantic, and how do they resonate in China?

-To get the live link on youtube, register here.
+To get the link to the live stream on YouTube, register here.